sharkeyck/KTBot/catkin_ws/src/inserter_detector/docs/README.md

 - Automatic screw sorter
 - Electromagnet pickup tool
 - Bonus: mount a high speed motor on the end... insta-CNC!
+- Control a bunch of robots at once with the same depth camera sensor

 ## Examples